civicrm/civicrm-sysadmin-guide/docs/customize/settings.md

 !!! notice "HTTP Timeout Setting"

-    From CiviCRM 5.15 onwards there is a hidden setting to determine how long http requests that CiviCRM application geneartes should last for.
-The default for this is 5s, Sites may want to lower this as it may impact on users.
-The setting number is expressed in the number of seconds the timeout should last for.
+    From CiviCRM 5.15 onwards there is a hidden setting for the HTTP request timeout in seconds.
+The default for this is 5 seconds.
+Adjusting the timeout will affect both the page load times (lower time, pages will load faster), too low a timeout and CiviCRM status checks may not complete in time resulting in users seeing an incorrect status alert check failed warning message.